 VAPOR PRESSURE LOWERING

-- The vapor pressure lowering is a colligative property.
-Colligative property refers to the ratio of solute particles to solvent, and not the identity (type) of solute.
+- The vapor pressure lowering is a colligative property because it depends on the ratio of solute particles to solvent and not the identity (type) of solute.
 The more sugar you add to your cup of water the less surface area that is exposed.